sanjibsinha/sanjibsinha/README.md

 There are lot of tips and tricks that might be useful for beginners.

+# I also share my learning experience on Python, Data Science, Web, Automation, Machine Learning, and AI in - [https://python.sanjibsinha.com](https://python.sanjibsinha.com)

+There are lot of tips and tricks that might be useful for beginners.

 ## Getting Started

 The website - [https://sanjibsinha.com](https://sanjibsinha.com) is a project, which is a starting point for a WordPress application.
 Any beginner may use the code repository to learn how one can develop a WordPress web application from scratch.